A Hub for Remembering What Is Being Protested

 That distinction matters.
 Some of God’s true people are still within Babylon, which is why the call still goes out: “Come out of her, My people.”
 That means we must never speak as though individual Catholics are beyond grace.
 But it also means we must not soften the system itself into something harmless.
 The command is not to make Babylon more acceptable.
 The command is to come out of her.

-This hub gathers together a series of studies explaining why Rome still matters historically, doctrinally, spiritually, and prophetically.
+This hub gathers together a series of studies explaining why Rome still matters historically, doctrinally, spiritually, prophetically, and globally.
 The burden of these studies is simple: modern Protestants are forgetting what is being protested, and that forgetfulness is helping Rome regain ground among people who no longer understand the old Protestant protest.

 The Main Burden of This Hub